Search engine for discovering works of Art, research articles, and books related to Art and Culture

 These alloys represent a potential structural material for harsh environments, demonstrating promising engineering applications.

-In order to explore the phase modulation mechanism of Nb element on AlCrFeNi alloy, this study combines experiments with first principles calculations to systematically investigate the effects of Nb on microstructure, mechanical properties and wear resistance of AlCrFeNi alloy.
+In order to explore the phase modulation mechanism of Nb element on AlCrFeNi alloy, this study combines experiments with first principles calculations to systematically investigate the effects of Nb on the microstructure, mechanical properties and wear resistance of AlCrFeNi alloy.

-The results show that the AlCrFeNiNb<sub>0.
+The research results show that the AlCrFeNiNb<sub>0.

 4</sub> high-entropy alloy has the best mechanical properties and wear resistance.